The Number One Reason People Give Up On Their Dreams Boil Down To This

 What separated Tim's and Jack's responses boiled down to the Deadline Illusion: the belief that certain major achievements must occur at a certain stage of life.
 This relentless façade is a source of frustration, disappointment, and anxiety that weeds out aspiring dreamers prematurely.

 Unfortunately, dreamers do not normally impose these illusions on themselves.
-In fact, most dreamers believe they have all the time in the world, which leads to unending procrastination.
-As a result, their urgency to act is often stifled as they wonder where all the time went.
+In fact, most dreamers believe they have all the time in the world, which leads to unending procrastination and tire spinning.
+As a result, their urgency to act is often stifled by the question of where all the time went.

-Parents, teachers, and peers are common reasons why we give up on our dreams prematurely.
+Parents, teachers, and peers are common sources that influence us to let go of our dreams prematurely.

-Before we point fingers, we must recognize that it's easy to blame these agents as malicious culprits.
+Before we point fingers, we must recognize that it's easy to blame these people as malicious culprits.
 They are only doing what they think is best for our long-term well-being; in some cases, they are correct.
-However, they tend to overdo it, causing many dreamers to give their ambitions a second thought.
+However, they tend to overreach, causing many dreamers to second-guess their ambitions.

 With parents and teachers, they were raised in a stricter world where making deadlines held significant merit.
-Due to their limited opportunities, they were urged by their parents and teachers to pick something on the straight and narrow and stick with it.
-Although our options have opened exponentially, it's hard for them to fathom how different the world has become in two decades.
+Because of their limited opportunities, their parents and teachers urged them to stick to straight and narrow paths to success.
+Although our options have opened exponentially, it's hard for them to fathom how different the world has become in the last two decades.

-Our peers, on the other hand, will often antagonize us if our performance is lacking, such as on tests, auditions, athletics, and more.
-Depending on their intentions, their scathing remarks on our shortcomings may cause us to give up on our pursuits if it incurs less mental torture in our interactions.
-We allow our desires for short-term relief to sabotage our long-term aspirations during a period where they can be best cultivated.
+Our peers, on the other hand, will often antagonize us when our performance is lacking, whether in tests, auditions, athletics, or elsewhere.
+Depending on their intentions, their scathing remarks about our shortcomings may lead us to give up on our pursuits if they cause less mental torture in our interactions.
+We let our desires for short-term relief sabotage our long-term aspirations at a time when they can be best cultivated.

-Instead of pursuing meaningful goals and dreams, these agents steer us towards secure and complacent lifestyles that avoid risk, confrontation, and drama.
-Usually, their experience is through a path they were prescribed that provides security.
+Instead of pursuing meaningful goals and dreams, these agents steer us toward secure, complacent lifestyles that avoid risk, confrontation, and drama.
+Usually, their experience comes through a path they were prescribed by someone else, one that provides security.
 In turn, they believe they have to pay it forward.

 Freedom to create.
 Freedom to dream.
 Freedom to try.
 Freedom to explore.
 Freedom to fail and learn from it.

-As we swing the big leagues and give it our all in our younger years, these agents hope we work it out of our system and eventually align ourselves to a more secure path.
-They do not consider what's best for the people as they impose these deadlines upon them.
+As we swing the big leagues and give it our all in our younger years, these agents secretly hope we work it out of our system and eventually align ourselves with a more secure path.
+They do not consider what's best for the people as they impose these deadlines.

 Didn't get into a performing arts college by your senior year of high school?
 Maybe it's not for you, but at least you tried… now get a safe job.
 Didn't become an NCAA all-star?
 At least you can coach and watch others try their luck.
 Failed math in high school?
 Don't dream of ever engineering anything.

-These extreme rationalizations of our failures attempt to justify giving up on personal goals and dreams.
+Extreme rationalizations of our failures are crutches we use to justify giving up on our personal goals and dreams.
 Part of the illusion transitions us to "someday syndrome", where someday becomes an excuse to put off further action because we believe tomorrow is guaranteed.
 And then, time slips by, and we wonder why we haven't achieved what we wanted yet.

 Some Exceptions

 In the spirit of transparency, there are some exceptions to the Deadline Illusion.
-Pursuits requiring peak physical condition are subject to a deadline of our physical pique or being in a certain age group.
+Pursuits requiring peak physical condition are subject to a deadline: our physical peak or a certain age group.
 But everything else?
-Nahhh.
+No.

 Here are a few exceptions: